abbaslab-va/AbbasCentral/README.md

 ## BehDat Methods

 Methods for the BehDat class can be thought of as generally belonging to one of 4 categories: Bpod, Spike, LFP, and Video.
+Some functions do not belong explicitly to any of these categories, but are still useful for manipulating the data.
+These are listed under the "Other" category.

 ### ***Bpod***
 `[numTT, numCorrect] = outcomes(obj, val)`